Frequently Asked Questions

 - For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!

-Can I bring my spouse, a friend or family member on outings?
+Can I bring my spouse, a friend, or a family member on outings?

 - In the beginning it’s important for you and your Little to get to know each other.
 This happens best on a one-to-one basis.